MaterializeInc/materialize/doc/user/content/install.md

 Run the following commands as root.

+**Note!** These instructions changed between versions 0.8.0 and 0.8.1.
+If you ran them previously, you may need to do so again to continue receiving updates.

 ```shell
 # Add the signing key for the Materialize apt repository
 apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 79DEC5E1B7AE7694